 I call those positions “extreme” because the Moon’s tilted orbit rotates around the Earth (while keeping its 5.1° tilt) with a period of 18.6 years.
 So the Moon could really be anywhere between 5.1° above and 5.1° below the ecliptic.
 This rotation, called precession of the nodes, is cause by gravitational interactions with the Sun and (slightly non-spherical) Earth.

 The geometry above assumes the two blue vectors are parallel.
 Of course, they must converge at the Moon.
 But the Moon is so far away that the vectors are “parallel enough” for our purposes.
-The error introduced by this approximation is on the order of 0.5°, plus it eliminates the need for any trigonometry.
+The error introduced by this assumption is only around 0.5°.

 Whatever latitude you try in this calculation will yield the same seasonal difference in elevation angle — 57° (2×28.5°).
 This creates an interesting effect at the equator.
 Half the time the Moon will be to the north, the other half it will be to the south.
 Since we think of “up” and “down” in reference to the horizon, when the Moon is to the south it will appear as it does to most of the northern hemisphere.
 But when it’s to the north, it will be “upside down” compared to its “usual” orientation.